 While my gut feeling told me it should have a white sauce base, I decided to poll my Instagram followers.

 Not surprisingly, the majority of them said they felt that a chicken lasagna would have a white sauce – rather than a red sauce – so I decided that would be the winning ticket for this recipe.

-However, I want to make it really simple as well.
-I know some people run at the thought of making alfredo sauce, but the sauce I made came together in just a few minutes.
+However, I want to make it simple as well.
+I know some people run at the thought of making Alfredo sauce, but the sauce I made came together in just a few minutes.

 Make sure you don’t overheat the sauce because it will break and get all oily…and that’s never fun!

 Instructions for Chicken Alfredo Lasagna

 - Lasagna noodles (I recommend using oven-ready noodles for convenience)

 - Grilled chicken strips, chopped into bite-size pieces

 - 1/2 cup Parmesan cheese (for that extra kick)